 Organize your books with collections.
-Tap Select, then select some books to move them into a collection.
+Tap Select, then select some books to add them to a collection.
 To edit or create collections, tap the name of the current collection (at the top of the screen).
 Some built-in collections, such as PDFs, can't be renamed or deleted.